 Laughing gas is a mixture of (di)nitrogen (oxide) (N2O) and oxygen (O2).
 Entonox is a different name for laughing gas.
 You only give yourself laughing gas during a contraction through a mouth / nose mask.
 You get a cap over your nose and mouth, a chin mask on and inhale the gas.
 After the contraction, you remove the cap and the administration will stop automatically.
 The midwife monitors whether you are using the laughing gas correctly.
 Sometimes women get nauseous while using it.
 Laughing gas has no negative effects on the baby.
 The gas can be given by the midwife, you do not need to be referred to the gynaecologist for this.

-Laughing gas can in any case be given in the Birth House Utrecht and in the Wilhelmina Children’s Hospital.
+Laughing gas can in any case be given in the Birth House Utrecht.
 Depending on availability and room, it is also possible in the Antonius Hospital.

 Remifentanyl is a morphine-like substance that is administered through an IV.
 By means of a pushbutton you can control the amount you get administered yourself.
 The pump has been adjusted so that you cannot overdose yourself.
 It is a substance which works very quickly, within 1 minute it will make you drowsy and takes the edge off the pain.
 There is no anaesthesiologist needed to administer it, so it can be given quickly.
 Remifentanyl is usually administered at the later stages of childbirth as long-term use can cause the drug to become ineffective near the final stage.